okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021-okta-identity-engine/index.md

 #### New Policy Authenticator settings are available in the Policy API

-[Policy Authenticator](/docs/reference/api/policy/#policy-authenticator-object) configurations are now included in the Policy API's [Multifactor (MFA) Enrollment Policy Settings](/docs/reference/api/policy/#mulitfactor-mfa-enrollment-policy).
+[Policy Authenticator](/docs/reference/api/policy/#policy-authenticator-object) configurations are now included in the Policy API's [Multifactor (MFA) Enrollment Policy](/docs/reference/api/policy/#multifactor-mfa-enrollment-policy) settings.
 You can configure either [Authenticators](/docs/reference/api/policy/#policy-authenticators-settings-example) or [Factors](/docs/reference/api/policy/#policy-factors-settings-example) for an MFA Enrollment Policy with this API update.
 The Policy Authenticator configurations are available for all active Authenticators, including enrollment and recovery Authenticators. <!--OKTA-429994-->

 ### Weekly Release 2021.09.3